timwarnock/best-practices-and-notes/good-teams.md

 Continuous learning

-Team must be free to choose their tools, and change those tools as they the customer's problems are better understood.
+Team must be free to choose their tools, and change those tools as their customer's problems are better understood.

 Tool makers can not force the use of their tool!